SLQuevedo/San-Antonio-Vacation/README.md

 ## Load
 The final database we used to obtain Best rated Hotel and Restaurants.

+Our final data is stored in SQL as shown in airports.SQL

 We chose a relational database because our datasets because of it easy to use functionalities.